filakhtov/gentoo-use-docs/gnome-extra/nemo.md

 The flag should normally be disabled, as it is mainly targeted for the maintainers, testers and developers.

+### tracker
+Pass the `-Dgtk_doc=true` option to the `meson` build script.
+Integrate with Tracker search engine to provide real-time searching and browsing of file contents, full-text search for supported document types and perform advanced search queries.

+It is safe to disable this flag.

 ### xmp
 Pass a `-Dxmp=true` option to the `meson` build script.
 Integrate with the `libexempi` library to read an XMP (Extensible Metadata Platform) image metadata, such as location, description, subject and others, and display this information in an image file properties dialog.